 - Pivot: (screw, trochoidal or trochoid) The cylindrical surface, of one bone articulates with a ring of bone and fibrous tissue on another to produce a rotation movement about a longitudinal axis.
 An example is the joint between the proximal (elbow) end of the radius and ulna bones of the forearm, which must rotate around one another, producing supination or pronation.
 Also, the articulation of the atlas and axis, the first two cervical vertebra of the neck, called the atlantoaxial joint, is another example which rotates the head to the right or left.

-- Condyloid (ellipsoid, ovoid): A condyle, which is oval or egg-shaped, at the end of one bone articulates with the matching oval cavity of another bone.
-These joints are bi-axial and produce a variety of movements in different planes such as flexion, extension, abduction, adduction, circumduction or a combination, but incapable of producing rotation.
+- Condylod (ellipsoid, ovoid): A condyle, which is oval or egg-shaped, at the end of one bone articulates with the matching oval cavity of another bone.
+These condyloaid or ellipsoid joints are bi-axial and produce a variety of movements in different planes such as flexion, extension, abduction, adduction, circumduction or a combination, but incapable of producing rotation.
 The radiocarpal joint of the wrist and metacarpophalangeal and metatarsophalangeal joints of the fingers and toes are examples.
 Also, the occipitoatlantal joint, which is the joint between the head and the first cervical vertebra, the atlas.

 - Ball and Socket: (enarthrodial, spheroidial, cotyloidial) Head of one bone is ball-shaped and this fits into the cup-shaped socket of another bone.
 These tri-axial joints produce movement in all planes and also roation.
 Ball and socket joints are the most freely moveable joints in the body, allowing flexion, extension, abduction, adduction, and internal and external rotation.
 The shoulder and hip joints are ball and socket joints.